 Thanks to their small size, both the Honda Monkey and Honda Grom can easily fit inside a small garage with any other vehicle.

 However, if you’re particular about the ease of handling, the Honda Grom will suit your needs better.
-Without the ABS, the Honda Grom weighs only 229 pounds since it mainly uses plastic instead of metal and chrome.
+The Honda Grom weighs only 229 pounds without the ABS since it mainly uses plastic instead of metal and chrome.

 Winner: Honda Grom